 When you walk in, I can honestly say that it is breathtaking.
 I genuinely think that it is the most ‘instagrammable’ place that I have ever been and wherever you turn there is something that you can take a photo of.
 The decor is crazy and you can tell that there has been such attention to detail when making the cafe, and it definitely doesn’t go unnoticed.
 I could have spent hours taking photos of every little thing that I noticed, from the giant flower wall to the little jar of marshmallows.
 It is a wonderland of pink and I do think it is a magnet for bloggers and instagrammers because it was so so busy even though we visited on a weekday.
 We didn’t have to wait long for a table though and were seated right underneath a huge fake blossom tree that was inside the cafe… because thats completely normal!

 So now onto the food and drinks, which when looking at all of the incredible decor is actually something that you forget about!
 Now this team know how to master their sweet treats however despite the name, they do actually have a quite extensive menu and I have heard that their afternoon tea is meant to be absolutely fantastic.
 We had already eaten so we opted for the dessert section of the menu, which obviously did not disappoint as it is what they specialise in.
 I had a brownie cupcake which actually featured a little brownie on the top and John (who can I add was not the biggest fan of the absolute pink wonderland however went along with it due to how happy it made me) had a salted caramel freakshake.
 Now all I can say is that is was absolutely fab but beware… everything is so sweet!
-I didn’t even finish my cupcake and we were both defeated by the sweet overload.
+I didn’t even finish my cupcake and we were both defeated by the great British cupcakery and their sweet overload.
 Perfect place to go if you have a super sweet tooth though!

 However my food/drink highlight has to be the pink latte, as it is so unique and I have never seen anything like it before.
 I was amazed when it came!
 It actually isn’t anything too special when you think about it but it just looks so fab that I couldn’t not get it and it fits the aesthetic of the cafe perfectly.
 They tint the milk to be a light pink colour when it is served, and then it comes with a little pot of espresso that you put into the latte once you have the perfect photo of it.
 I was so happy with the flatlay’s that I took but it didn’t take much effort when you are in such pretty surroundings.
 I would 100% recommend the pink latte as it is a bit of a novelty but it made me so happy… it truly is the little things!